Constraints on the Progenitor System of SN 2016gkg from a Comprehensive Statistical Analysis: Results

 We compute posterior probabilities for SN 2016gkg using our model Type IIb SN progenitors (see Section \ref{s:models} for definition) using the method described above.
 Unless otherwise mentioned, we assume $f_{\rm bin} = 0.5$, $\alpha = 2.3$ \citep{1955ApJ...121..161S}, $\beta$ = -1, and $\gamma = -0.22$ \citep{2014ApJS..213...34K}.

-Some binary star models experience very little interaction, transferring only small amounts of mass when the atmosphere Roche-lobe overflows.
+Some binary star models experience very little interaction, transferring only small amounts of mass when the primary star's atmosphere Roche-lobe overflows.
 Therefore their evolution largely resembles that of single stars.
-We therefore require that primaries transfer at least 1\% of their initial mass in RLO to qualify as a `binary' progenitors.
+We therefore require that primaries transfer at least 1\% of their initial mass in RLO to qualify as `binary' progenitors.
 The exact choice for this number does not affect our results significantly; lowering it by an order of magnitude adds some $\gtrsim 22 M_\odot$ mass binaries with net posterior probabilities $\lesssim$3\% more for our fiducial priors.

 In figure \ref{f:fig1} we show the distribution of the parameter space of potential single and binary star progenitors of SN 2016gkg.
 There are three peaks in the distribution of initial primary mass for binary star progenitors.
-The first is favored by the prior on initial primary mass (Eq. \ref{e:IMF}), the second is due to the likelihood for $T_{\rm eff}$, and the third results from mildly interacting binaries with relatively undisturbed primaries whose evolution largely resembles their single-star counterparts.
+The low mass peak is favored by the prior on initial primary mass (Eq. \ref{e:IMF}), the middle peak is due to the likelihood for $T_{\rm eff}$, and the high mass peak results from mildly interacting binaries with relatively undisturbed primaries whose evolution largely resembles their single-star counterparts.
 There are fewer binary star progenitors with $\epsilon = 0.5$, $q_{\rm ZAMS}>0.7$, and $\logten(P_{\rm orb}/$d$) \lesssim 3.1$ as they experience unstable mass transfer or evolve into contact, which lead to a merger.